heal-research/pyoperon/README.md

    nix develop github:heal-research/pyoperon --no-write-lock-file
    ```

 Upon completion of the last command, the `$PYTHONPATH` will be updated and **pyoperon** will pe available for use.
+Note that as opposed to PyPI releases, the nix flake will always build the latest development version from github.

-Alternatively, one can also clone this repo and run `nix develop` from within the cloned path.
+Alternatively, one can also clone https://github.com/heal-research/pyoperon.git and run `nix develop` from within the cloned path.

 # Contributing